JoeTomkinson/Xama.JTPorts.RippleBackground/README.md

 </Xama.JTPorts.RippleBackground.RippleBackground>
 ```

-The Paint.Color attribute used to draw the circles has been changed to be a static property, so you can set `.RippleColour` on the ripple control programatically and it will apply to all initialised ripples.
+The Paint.Color attribute used in the process of drawing the ripple circles has been changed to be a static property of the `RippleBackground` control.
+So you can set `.RippleColour` on the ripple control programatically and it will apply to all initialised ripples.

 # Available Attributes